dwhiffing/fury/content/aar/nf/nf41_aj/body.md

 The Brits get a kill of their own, later in the morning, when a Nimrod suddenly gets a radar contact in the open waters between Iceland and Norway.
-Somebody's snorkelling!
+Somebody's snorkelling\!
 It turns out to be an old Whiskey, and she comes to a sudden end when the Stingray hits home.
 (This is the first snorkeller in six days - I had expected to see more.)